Understanding SDN Configuration: Software-Defined Networking

 Southbound APIs form the mesh between controllers and hardware.
 They let controllers influence the operation of physical devices to enact changes requested by the northbound APIs.
 Southbound APIs can be open source or proprietary solutions offered by individual hardware vendors.

-To give SDN architecture a try, get started with Tailscale by installing the client on each of the devices you want to access in your network.
+To give SDN architecture a try, get started with Tailscale for free by installing the client on each of the devices you want to access in your network.

 FAQs